cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 The **RFM model** is commonly used in **customer relationship management** and has received particular attention in retail and professional services industries.
 It has been widely used in measuring customer lifetime value, customer segmentation and behavior analysis, and also for predicting the response to direct marketing campaigns.

 The RFM model is a three-dimensional representation of the customer.
-The three dimensions, which can be briefly defined as:
+The three dimensions can be briefly defined as:

 * **Recency** (R): How recently did that customer purchase?